dmleong/dmleong.github.io/_drafts/2016-09-27-building-consensual-software.md

 ## What is consensual software?

-It means getting _explicit consent from users to interact with them or their data_.
+Consensual software means getting _explicit consent from users to interact with them or their data_.

 - Don't assume a user wants to receive a notification.
 Don't assume it's okay to share their data.
 Ask first.
 - Respect their wishes if they don't want you to do something.